Further Particulars for IAS Fellowship Scheme

 Please note that these Fellowships are not available to undergraduate or postgraduate students.
-A completed PhD is the minimum requirement for applicants undertaking a traditional academic trajectory, or an equivalent level of experience in other areas.
+At the time of application a completed PhD is the minimum requirement for applicants undertaking a traditional academic trajectory, or an equivalent level of experience in other areas.

 What the fellowships offer

 An IAS Fellowship provides recipients with the opportunity to develop their ideas in a thriving community of researchers, and through engagement with the University’s Departments and Colleges.

-The IAS will cover the costs associated with the Fellow travelling to Durham from their home institution (return fare – economy class), and will provide all Fellows with an honorarium (£3,000 for three months).
+The IAS will cover the costs associated with the Fellow travelling to Durham from their home institution (one return fare – economy class), and will provide all Fellows with an honorarium (£3,000 for three months).

 Fellows' contribution to the IAS:

 To ensure the best experience, Fellows are required to:

 - Reside in Durham for three months;